aai-institute/nnbench/docs/tutorials/mnist.md

 ```

 Next, we can define a custom subclass of `nnbench.Params` to hold our benchmark parameters.
-Benchmark parameters are a set of variables used as inputs to the benchmark functions collected before the start of the benchmark run.
+Benchmark parameters are a set of variables used as inputs to the benchmark functions collected during the benchmark run.

 Since our benchmarks above are parametrized by the model weights (named `params` in the function signatures) and the MNIST data split (called `data`), we define our parameters to take exactly these two values.